-The first response from the Association was given in the Message from the Chair, which was posted in March (see bottom of this page).
-A follow-up response was recently presented to the School Board’s Operations Committee:
+For about four months in 2018, a public controversy raged over the future of the present Vic High building and options regarding its much-needed seismic upgrade.
+The first response from the Association was given in a Message from the Chair, which was posted in March (see bottom of this page).
+In due course a follow-up response was presented to the School Board’s Operations Committee:

 May 29, 2018 Latest options don’t include demolishing Vic High.
 TC article

 May 15, 2018 School board leaning toward renovating, rather than demolishing Vic High

 May 10, 2018 It’s back to school board after fate of Vic High sparks flurry of feedback